 -A good travel knife (we use an opinel knife from Amazon), a julienne peeler, a tupperware pot and some cutlery.
 With all these things you can eat on the go and prepare your own snacks/meals when you fancy something fresher.
 We actually use a Frisbee as our chopping board when travelling – the ultimate multipurpose item!

--Coconut Oil – Coconut Oil is the number one product that I would recommend travelling with.
-It is simply amazing and has an endless list of different uses.
+-Coconut Oil – We love travelling with coconut oil as it has an endless list of different uses.
 We love it for moisturising, preventing insect bites, sunburn, hair masks and eating!
 Just one tablespoon a day is such a good source of healthy fats and it tastes delicious!
 If you can, make sure you buy a high quality oil that is organic, raw & cold-pressed.

 -Nuts/Seeds We always have some nuts/seeds on hand for journeys as they are great for energy and can be thrown onto salads or porridge for added tastiness.
 We like bringing hemp seeds from home as they are a really great source of protein.